 “To have such a thriving entrepreneurial ecosystem in a small, rural place is incredible.”
 This is a feeling shared among many members of the Proximity Network, including Amy Lessley of Staunton Innovation Hub.
 Located in Staunton, Virginia, this space is focused on supporting entrepreneurs through an engaged and connected member community.
 Read on to learn more about Amy’s approach to growing her coworking space and supporting entrepreneurial growth in a rural area.

 Why did you decide to open a coworking space?

-We opened in March 2018 for Phase 1.
-Phase 2 is scheduled to open the first quarter of 2020.
+We opened in March 2018 for phase one.
+Phase two is scheduled to open the first quarter of 2020.
 I wanted to provide a resource to help innovators at scale and jumpstart the entrepreneurial ecosystem in our area.
-Our core mission is to reduce barriers to innovation, in the many forms that those barriers can take.
+Our core mission is to reduce barriers to innovation in the many forms that those barriers can take.

 Tell us about your space.
-How big is it?
 What kinds of amenities do you have?
-What sort of quirks make it special?
+What makes it special?

 Currently, we offer an aesthetically beautiful space with tons of awesome and supportive people.
 The feedback we repeatedly receive from members is that the collaboration, support, and creativity generated by being in the space is their favorite thing about being here.